Table of Contents

 Photographers want to rank with images, it means you should optimize your overall text content that accompany the images.

 Yoast SEO is one of the most widely recognized SEO plugins for WordPress websites.
-As every piece of software, it has its pros and cons, but there is unlikely a more robust and constantly being improved solution on the market.
+Like with every piece of software, it has its pros and cons, but there is unlikely a more robust and constantly being improved solution on the market.

 - Make keyword appear in the page URL